Leigh Public Records Directory

 Elections & Voter Records

-Leigh, Nebraska voters are served by the Colfax County Clerk/Election Commissioner, located at the Colfax County Courthouse, 411 East 11th Street, Schuyler, NE 68661.
-The office can be reached at (402) 352-8515, and election information is available through the Colfax County website.
-This office administers all federal, state, county, and municipal elections for Leigh residents, maintains voter registration records, processes absentee ballots, certifies election results, and provides information on candidates, ballot issues, and polling locations.
+Voters in Leigh, Nebraska receive election services from the Colfax County Clerk/Election Commissioner, whose office is located at the Colfax County Courthouse, 411 East 11th Street, Schuyler, NE 68661.
+The office can be reached at (402) 352-8515, with additional election information available through the Colfax County website.
+This office handles all federal, state, county, and municipal elections affecting local residents, maintains voter registration records, processes absentee ballots, certifies election results, and provides information on candidates, ballot issues, and polling locations.

 Frequently Asked Questions